ncbdrck/kinect_with_ROS/README.md

 **Install Guidelines**

 This is a guide on installing it in Ubuntu and working with Python.
-So, the packages for working with ROS are missing in the below version
+So, the packages for working with ROS are missing in the below version.
 ```
 https://www.notaboutmy.life/posts/run-kinect-2-on-ubuntu-20-lts/
 ```
+**Note:** Instruction mentioned in this guide is also included below.
+So you can directly skip to the next step.

 ## Installation Steps